ricmclaughlin/ricmclaughlin.github.com/_drafts/2016-11-02-aws-solutions-arch-rds.md

 On-prem to Cloud migration is super ugly... create RDS empty tables, disable backups/key contraints, import flat files.
 In addition, FILESTREAM functions are not supported and there is no ability to restore data from file.

+### DB Subnet

+A DB subnet defines the regions for a multi-AZ RDS setup.
+The high level steps to create a DB subnet are as follows:

+1. Create 2 new subnets in a VPC

+1. In RDS Dashboard create subnet group & add the subnets you just created

+1. Now launch an RDS instance and  select Multi-AZ Deployment

+1. In "configure advanced settings" select subnet group you created

+Presto, you have a multi-AZ DB subnet!

 ## Troubleshooting

 Scaling the instance can happen immediately, if the checkbox is checked, or will happen in your maintenance window.